Welcome to Year 3

 Science

-This term in science, your child will continue to work scientifically and begin to explore lights and rocks.
-During these units, your child will secure their knowledge of:
+This term in science, your child will continue to work scientifically and begin to explore plants, animals and the human body.
+During the plants unit, your child will secure their knowledge of:

 PE